Brief Introduction (K/B for Multistation, 5576 series)

 Mechanical Spring and Clicking Sound

-So I'd like to quote some nice pages relating keyboard mechanism
+like to reference some nice pages covering keyboard mechanisms.
+These pages are

-though those pages are mostly written in Japanese (but you can observe
+mostly written in Japanese but you can still observe the photos):

 Localized Curved Sculpture